 The main step towards a healthy and good looking tooth is maintenance of good oral hygiene.
-A good oral hygiene will prevent growth of microbial species that can eventually cause mouth odor and dental plaque [4].
+A good oral hygiene will prevent growth of microbial species that can eventually cause mouth odour and dental plaque [4].
 Hence, there is a massive need to minimize the growth of microorganism by using antimicrobial agent [8].
 In current scenario, there is huge number of companies promoting their toothpaste by claiming the presence of special active ingredient which could protect the teeth against decay.
 The active ingredients in oral products act by different mechanism to show their bactericidal effect.
 It may act via disruption of microorganism's cell wall, inhibition of microbial enzyme activity or by slowing multiplication process of microbial species [9].
 The well diffusion antimicrobial assay served as an established method to determine antimicrobial activity of herbs, commercial oral product and cosmetic product [10].

 As showed in Figure 3, Colgate-Total brand toothpaste showed highest inhibition zone in average (30.7 mm) as compared to other toothpaste brand against all the tested microbial with most promising activity against S. aureus.
-The presence of fluoride as the active ingredient in this toothpaste might reduce the number of streptococcal colony forming unit that is responsible for dental plaque formation [11].
+The presence of fluoride as the active ingredient in this toothpaste might reduce the number of streptococcal colony forming unit that is responsible for dental plague formation [11].
 Safi brand toothpaste also possessed promising antimicrobial activity against the entire tested microorganism with average zone of inhibition of 29.2 mm.
 The presence of triclosan and sodium fluoride in the Colgate-total brand and Safi toothpaste might contribute to the significant antimicrobial activity of Colgate-total and Safi brand toothpaste (Table 1).
 It was reported that triclosan and sodium fluoride could reduce 20% of oral bacteria formation [12].
 In addition, triclosan has been used over 30 years in oral hygiene product industry for toothpaste and mouth-rinses formulation due to its antibacterial and antifungal effect [13].
 In the present study, it was revealed that the presence of piper betle leaf extract and Salvadora persica (sugi) bark/root extract might promote the antibacterial effect of Safi brand toothpaste, but it is not equally effective as Colgate-Total brand formulation.
 However, Safi brand toothpaste showed better antimicrobial effect as compared to Mu'min and Tesco brand toothpaste.
 This was in accordance with the review data by Moran et al that indicated the efficacy of herbal toothpaste in reducing plaque formation [14].
+Mu'min and Tesco brand toothpastes might have least antimicrobial effect against studied microbial strain due to lack of active ingredients present in its toothpaste formulation.